 Educational hiking trails

 How to feel closer to the pureness of nature in Lithuania, how to touch it, smell it, taste it?
+Try an educational trail!
 Don’t hurry – choose from over a hundred and fifty cognitive walkways set up in the most beautiful corners of Lithuania.
 Walking along those trails, you will not only see the most interesting natural objects, but also hear millions of sounds of the Lithuanian forest, dispel the mystery of the wetlands, and at a moment of repose refresh yourself with water from our streams or springs.

 The 1.1 km trail of the Nagliai Nature Reserve will lead you through a mysterious natural phenomenon – dead sand dunes.